josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 One useful exercise: write down every criteria you can think of (pay, benefits, autonomy, company size, prestige, title, interesting work, culture, social impact, stability, etc.)

-Once you've thought of every aspect you can, _rank them_, and save your ranked list for later.
+Once you've thought of every aspect you can, _rank them_, first through last, and save your ranked list for later.

 Compare your ranked list to any job you consider applying for, to see how closely it matches.
 (You probably won't find a perfect fit, but the list _will_ help you notice bad fits.)
 However you do it, though:

 <CalloutPlusQuote>

-Spend some serious time figuring out what you value, and put it down on paper.
+Spend some serious time figuring out what you value, and write it down.

 </CalloutPlusQuote>

 While I'm not generally a fan of personality tests and the like, I've found the [CliftonStrengths Assessment](https://www.gallup.com/cliftonstrengths/en/252137/home.aspx) (also called the StrengthsFinder, or Top Five Strengths) to be illuminating for me, personally.
 It's helped me to understand what I value, what I bring to the table, and where I fit in best.
 Whether or not you take any tests, though, be honest with yourself.

-Keep your answers handy; they'll help you filter your search, and answer interview questions like "why are you interested in this company?"
+Keep your list handy; it will help you filter your search, and answer interview questions like "why are you interested in this company?"

-As a bonus: they'll _also_ help guide you to some good questions _you_ can ask in interviews.
-We'll talk a little more about both of those later on.
+As a bonus: the list will  _also_ help guide you to some good questions _you_ can ask in interviews.

 ### Shore up weaknesses, but focus on strengths

 If you have any severe deficiencies, it's worth addressing those immediately.
 Now's the time to make sure you're ready for whatever comes your way.

-Learn the basics of any technology or area that's likely to come up for the kinds of role you'll be going for.
+Learn the basics of any technology or topic that's likely to come up for the kinds of role you're applying for.
 Research and practice anything you're likely to be doing.
 Look up articles; listen to podcasts; watch videos; whatever works for you.
 Half the battle is just getting your brain focused on those things.

 You don't need to become an expert, by any stretch, let alone an expert in everything that might come up in an interview.
 If you can have a basic high-level conversation about them, that's probably good enough for now. (_I've been working in React, TypeScript, and Tailwind for years, and I wouldn't consider myself an expert in any of the three_.)